balinenidileep/frappe-v15/Website-Development-Guide.md

 ## Web Page HTML/Jinja Structure

 HTML Web Pages can be created by creating files inside your app's `www` directory.
-HTML files are processed by Jinja as templating engine.
-Python files are treated as backend scripts responsible for providing data to the HTML/Jinja files by updating the context variables.
+HTML files are processed by [Jinja (template engine)](https://jinja.palletsprojects.com/).
+Python files are treated as backend scripts responsible for providing data to the HTML/Jinja files by updating context variables.
 Context variables can be to generate dynamic content for the web pages.

 See [Web Page HTML Jinja Guide](https://github.com/ParaLogicTech/frappe/wiki/Web-Page-HTML-Jinja-Guide) for details on how to create web pages and integrate them with Frappe's Jinja base templates